TuftsBCB/RegDiffusion/_sources/downstream_with_pyscenic.md

 - **Cell Scoring**: Quantifies TF activity in individual cells via AUCell, a score measuring the activity of regulons.
 - **Clustering and Visualization**: The AUCell scores could be used as features to do dimension reduction and cell type identification.

 One limitation with the default SCENIC pipeline is that the matrix calculation step with GRNBoost2 and GENIE3 is computationally intensive.
 Today, As the sizes of single-cell datasets continue to grow, running the SCENIC pipeline with default settings is becoming increasingly challenging.
-RegDiffusion offers a fast alternative with a deep-learning based denoising diffusion structural equation model (SEM), which can seamlessly replace the output from GRNBoost2/GENIE3.
+RegDiffusion offers a fast alternative with a deep-learning based denoising diffusion structural equation model (SEM).
+It can seamlessly replace the output from GRNBoost2/GENIE3 and reduce the computing time from hours to minutes or even seconds.

 ## Prerequisites and Data Preparation